NGO Management Internship in Malawi

 PROGRAM OVERVIEW

-Gain practical experience of international development and the day-to-day running of a nonprofit organisation during this NGO management internship in Malawi.
+Gain practical experience in international development and the day-to-day running of a nonprofit during this NGO Management Internship in Malawi.
+You’ll join a small but dedicated team to apply your skills in various aspects of the organization and boost your professional development.

-Based in a stunning area, you’ll get a full understanding of all that’s involved in operating and developing a nonprofit at a grassroots level, and you’ll get to make a valuable contribution to its cause.
-You’ll have a chance to be part of the NGO’s development strategy and sustainability, and you can get practical experience in areas such as fundraising, impact measurement, and project facilitation.
-It’s a great opportunity for students interested in the international development space, or simply wanting to get a thorough knowledge of nonprofit management.
+Based in northern rural Malawi, you’ll gain an understanding of what’s involved in operating and developing a nonprofit at a grassroots level, while making a valuable contribution to the organization’s mission of environmental sustainability and community development.
+You’ll have a chance to be part of the NGO’s development strategy, and you can get practical experience in areas such as fundraising, impact measurement, and project facilitation.
+This is a great opportunity for students interested in the international development space, or simply wanting to get a glimpse into nonprofit management.

 ORGANIZATION

 The aim of the program is to teach children how to care for and regenerate their natural environment, to value their local resources, and to learn how to produce their own nutritious food.
-MSPC works with 600 children at 15 different school clubs, and has plans of expanding the program to other areas of Malawi.
+MSPC works with approximately 800 children at 22 different school clubs, and is in the process of forming strategic partnerships in other areas of Malawi.

 TASKS & REQUIreMENTS